How to brush your teeth

 The bristles wear down over time, making the brush less effective.
 And toothbrushes can harbor bacteria, which is why you should buy a new one after you have a cold or other contagious illness.

 Good dental care starts at home, but regular dental checkups complete the picture.
 If you’ve already caused damage to your teeth with vigorous brushing, have no fear.
-With services that include porcelain veneers, crowns, and cosmetic bonding, Dr. Fondriest can give you a new smile.
+With services that include teeth veneers, crowns, and cosmetic bonding, Dr. Fondriest can give you a great smile.

 For a demonstration on how to brush your teeth, having a healthy beautiful smile, schedule an appointment, call Lake Forest Dental Arts at 847.234.0517.
 Dr. Fondriest serves patients from the greater Chicago area and the North Shore suburbs.